cltl/semantic_space_navigation/projects/semantic_property_space/readme.md

 [insert reference]

-If you cite our paper, please also refer to the creators of the CSLB dataset:
+If you make use of the data and/or annotations described in this paper, please also refer to the creators of the CSLB dataset:

 Devereux, B.J., Tyler, L.K., Geertzen, J., Randall, B. (2014).
 The Centre for Speech, Language and the Brain (CSLB) Concept Property Norms.
 Behavior Research Methods, 46(4), pp 1119-1127.
 DOI: 10.3758/s13428-013-0420-4.

-If you have questions, please contact Pia Sommerauer (pia.sommerauer@live.com).
+If you have questions, please contact Pia Sommerauer (pia.sommerauer@live.com) or Antske Fokkens (antske.fokkens@vu.nl).
 The documentation is still in progress.

 ## Experiments: